 Martina McBride: The Power of Her Voice

-For more than 25 years, Martina McBride has been creating substantive, socially aware country music, her anthems of personal empowerment—including “Independence Day” and “A Broken Wing”—contributing a much-needed perspective to the genre.
-Open July 30, 2021, the new exhibition Martina McBride: The Power of Her Voice explores one of country music’s most distinctive voices.
+For more than twenty-five years, Martina McBride has been creating substantive, socially aware country music, her anthems of personal empowerment—including “Independence Day” and “A Broken Wing”—contributing a much-needed perspective to the genre.
+The exhibition Martina McBride: The Power of Her Voice explores one of country music’s most distinctive voices.

 Open July 30, 2021 - August 7, 2022

 Through the exhibition Martina McBride: The Power of Her Voice, the Museum explores the music and legacy of the influential vocalist, tracing her journey from performing in her family’s band as a child to becoming a chart-topping, award-winning, perspective-shifting country music artist.